drocheam/optrace/docs/source/usage/refraction_index.rst

 **Common Index Models**

-Defining a medium by a specific model is done by providing the model name and the correct number of coefficients in the ``coeff``.
+Defining a medium by a specific model is done by providing the model name and the correct number of coefficients in the :python:`coeff`.
 Note that all coefficients have units in µm or powers of µm.
 You can read more about the different supported models in :numref:`index_functions`.